Hepi34/CUEORGBPlugin/README.md

 * Install at least 1 plugin in iCUE for the iCUE plugin host to be enabled.
 * Close iCUE completely by right-clicking in the task bar and pressing `Quit`
 * Copy contents of archive to `C:\Program Files\Corsair\CORSAIR iCUE 5 Software` directly.
+* Configure devices.json and settings.json as per the config guide.

 # Manual Installation
 * Install at least 1 plugin in iCUE for the iCUE plugin host to be enabled.